 At Tech.co, we have a number of full-time in-house researchers who re-run this testing process regularly to ensure our results remain reflective of the present day.

-Verdict: Best Cash Registers for Small Business
+Verdict: What Is the Best Cash Register for Small Business?

 If you’re considering moving forward with a new system, we’ve formulated our own comparison tool for matching you to a system within your budget.
 All you need to do is answer a couple of questions about your business, and then we’ll send you quotes based on your specific needs.
 It only takes a minute, and it’s completely free to use.